-Collaboration is essential in almost all aspects of life and work and nearly every imaginable job in business today entails at least some joint effort by members of a team to work together collaboratively.
-This makes cooperation an essential skill in most sectors of the work world.
+Collaboration is essential in almost all aspects of life and work.
+Nearly every imaginable job in business today entails at least some joint effort among members of a team working together collaboratively.
+This makes cooperation an essential skill in most sectors of the professional world.

-What's collaboration and how can you do it effectively?
-The definition of the word ‘collaboration’ refers to the action of working with someone else in order to create something or produce something.
-Collaboration skills enable workers to interface productively with other colleagues.
 Successful collaboration requires a cooperative spirit and mutual respect.
-Employers typically seek employees who function effectively as part of a team and are willing to balance personal achievement with group goals.
+Employers typically seek employees that function effectively as part of a team and are willing to balance personal achievement with group goals.

-In some cases, teams that collaborate are members of the same department working on an ongoing activity that requires coordination.
-In other cases, interdepartmental teams are assembled to form cross-functional teams that are tasked with completing special projects within a prescribed period of time.
+In some cases, teams that collaborate include members of the same department coordinating on an ongoing activity.
+In other situations, interdepartmental teams are assembled to form cross-functional teams tasked with completing special projects within a prescribed period of time.

 Elements of Successful Collaboration